kristian-lange-tw/JATOS_docs_v3/pages/Get-started.md

    * To see whole-study results, click on the **Results** button on the top of the page.
    * To see results from individual components, click on the **Results** buttons on each component's row.

-   You can see each result's details be clicking on the little arrow to the left of its row.
+   For example, you can see each result's details by clicking on the little arrow to the left of its row ([more information on how to mangage results](Manage-results.html)).

    _Here's a screenshot of a study's results view:_